🐾

 Takes about 5 minutes.
 Works with whatever data you have — even a single weight measurement helps.

 No sign-up.
 No email.
-No tracking.
 Just open it and go.

 Returning user? to pick up where you left off.